 Is a Sarplaninac Dog Right for You?
 Wolf Killer

-As a shepherd dog, the Sarplaninac has a defensive and protective function of what is entrusted to its care – the herd, property, master, and members of his family.
+As a shepherd dog, the Sarplaninac has a defensive and protective function over what is entrusted to its care – the herd, property, master, and members of his family.

-However, the way it performs the assigned tasks defines it as a sheepdog.
+However, the way it performs its tasks is what truly defines it as a sheepdog.

-It is a guardian who makes decisions independently, but keep in mind that the Sarplaninac is a lazy and stubborn dog.
+It is a guardian that makes decisions independently, but keep in mind that the Sarplaninac is a lazy and stubborn dog.

-Don’t expect it to bring you the ball 10 times in a row, because it’s much smarter to save your strength for a bigger challenge – an attack by a beast or unknown people.
+Don’t expect it to bring you the ball ten times in a row, because it’s much smarter than that – it saves strength for a bigger challenge, like an attack by a beast or strangers.

-Is this dog breed for you?
-Let’s find out …
+Is this breed for you?
+Let’s find out…

 Livestock Guardian vs. Herding Dog (Know the Difference)

-A true Guardian, like the Sarplaninac, lives within the sheep.
-Moving through the herd without causing commotion, these dogs are accepted by the sheep as protectors rather than threats.
+A true Guardian, like the Sarplaninac, lives right among the sheep.
+They walk through the herd, and the sheep stay calm, seeing the dog as part of the flock rather than a threat.

-• Independent decision-making: Relying on pure instinct, a Guardian strikes back at predators without waiting for a master’s command.
+• Independent decision-making: Relying on pure instinct, they attack predators without waiting for a master’s command.

-• The Silent Observer: Stillness is their primary state, maintained until the very moment of an attack.
+• Saving energy: They rest and save strength until the very moment of an attack.

-Usually, one or two dogs scout ahead, while the rest of the pack flanks the herd from the sides and rear.
+Usually, one or two dogs check ahead, while the rest stay on the sides and at the back.

-Such a “moving fortress” leaves no weak point for a predator to exploit.
+This “moving fortress” leaves no weak spot for the predator.

 Temperament

-The Sarplaninac is naturally calm and good-natured, but incredibly sharp.
+The Sarplaninac is calm and steady, but a serious guard dog.

 Here is how to spot one:

-• Easy to bribe once the danger is over.
+• Easy to bribe with food once the threat is gone

 Such dogs should never be used for breeding, no matter how beautiful they are.

-A true breeder will find such a dog a home where it will be a pet and nothing more, while a judge will disqualify it from the ring.
+A real breeder will only sell this dog as a pet, while a judge will disqualify it from the ring.

 Approach slowly.
-At some point, the dog will spot you and start growling deeply (but without barking).
+The dog will spot you and start growling deeply – without barking.

-Now, raise your hand suddenly to simulate an attack!
-If he stands his ground and reacts with courage – congratulations.
+Now, raise your hand suddenly to fake an attack.
+If the dog stands its ground and “hits back” – congratulations!

 Socialization